-Michael F. Reeder II practices in the intellectual property litigation section in the firm’s Houston office, focusing primarily on patent litigation.
+Michael Francis Reeder II practices in the intellectual property (IP) litigation section in the firm’s Houston office, focusing primarily on patent litigation.
 He has represented clients through all phases of litigation in federal court, including trial and postverdict motions.

 Practice & Background